 Membership is considered a “good or service” by the IRS, and therefore is not tax-deductible.
 Only gifts and donations will receive a gift receipt for your tax files.

 A membership desk is on the first floor, just off the Bow Room.
 If the desk is unattended, please visit the main Membership Offices on the fourth floor.

 You can make reservations online.
 If you have any difficulties registering or questions regarding event registration, please contact the Events Office at 617-720-7600.

-You may return or check-out books when the Library is open for lectures and Athenæum events.
+You may return or check-out books when the building is open for lectures and Athenæum events.
 However, only the first floor is open during events outside of regular hours.

 1G, 2G—are gallery level floors.